ankitmaloo/ankitm.github.io/index.md

 - Why do people have different individual personalities that go away as a collective?
 - How do people make decisions about life changes?
 Things are constant for a while and suddenly they change.
 - What would be a good successor to paper?
 That is: which technology can preserve our learnings for the next 1000 years?
 No, digital memory that requires a software version to be readable is not the answer.

+## Other
+I maintain a list of [intuitions](https://ankitmaloo.com/smallbets/) I am making in public domain.
+You can check the [git history](https://github.com/ankitmaloo/ankitm.github.io/commits/main/_posts/2025-03-05-smallbets.md) for log of changes.